Errors

 bad_requestunauthorizedinsufficient_creditslookup_failedtranscript_target_not_videovideo_too_long_for_transcriptiontemporarily_unavailableinternal_error

-Refer to the API reference for the exact codes used by each HTTP status on a given route (for example 400, 401, 402, 502, 503).
+Check the API reference for the exact codes each route returns per HTTP status (for example 400, 401, 402, 502, 503).

 Request ID